-from the Latin: of one mind, in harmony
+from the Latin: of one mind, together with heart, in harmony

 The nonprofit sector is in crisis.
 The days of well meaning people, doing un-evaluated good, and relying on checkbook philanthropy are over.
 Today, nonprofits must be nimble, strategic minded, and adept at taking calculated risks while influencing an array of stakeholders.
 Unfortunately, a nonprofit leadership crisis is leading to pickier donors, out-of-control boards, and rogue staff members.
 At all levels – nonprofit boards, senior staff, and staff – there’s a troubling lack of knowledge about how to run nonprofits and virtually no investment in leadership training.
 The results speak clearly.
 Almost half of nonprofits have hired new head leaders in the last two years, and over two-thirds of leaders plan on moving on within the next five years.
 Now more than ever, nonprofits need solid, researched, practical leadership training.
 Moreover, half of younger workers say that, next to pay, professional development is a strong motivator for staying with an employer.
 Where nonprofits can’t compete on salary, meaningful leadership training programs can still help them compete for top talent.

 Fundraising issues are leadership issues